2.8 Provisions and contingent liabilities Provisions

 Foreign currency risk sensitivity

 The following tables demonstrate the sensitivity to a reasonably possible change in USD, AED & Euro exchange rates, with all other variables held constant.
 The impact on the Company profit before tax is due to changes in the fair value of monetary assets and liabilities.
-Foreign currency exposures recognised by the Company that have not been hedged by a derivative instrument or otherwise are as under:
+Foreign currency exposures recognized by the Company that have not been hedged by a derivative instrument or otherwise are as under:

 (ii) Commodity Price Risk